 Our hands-on workshops teach the San Francisco Bay Area to garden sustainably.
 Join our gardening experts each week to learn how to grow food, conserve water with native and drought-tolerant plants, and build soil with compost.

 Each weekend, we offer workshops to the public on a wide range of garden topics.
 Our workshops teach people to garden sustainably and our incredible instructors are gardening experts with years of experience.
 We believe in hands-on education and design our workshops to be dynamic and educational.

-Our workshops will teach you to use less water, cultivate healthy soil, and create biodiversity in your backyard and on your balcony.
-Every workshop is appropriate for a beginning gardener unless otherwise noted, but even experienced gardeners will leave with new knowledge and skills.
+We will teach you to use less water, cultivate healthy soil, and create biodiversity in your backyard or community garden plot.
+Every workshop is appropriate for a beginning gardener unless otherwise noted, but even experienced gardeners will also leave with new knowledge and skills.

 LEARN TO GARDEN!